Mixolyde/mixolyde.github.io/chordbook.md

 ## My Guitar Chord Book

-A collection of my favorite songs to play on guitar, and their chords for reference.
+A collection of my favorite songs to play on guitar, and their chords for quick reference.

 ### 12-Bar Blues
     Key of A